 of degrees between the two extremes.

 Next we will draw a horizontal line (CD) also four inches long which

 intersects the vertical line at the half way point.
-This new line will be
+This new line

 the range between Fear (C) and Hope (D).